BEST ELECTRONIC GROUPSETS

 I don’t view the SRAM eTap wireless rim or disc brake groupsets as “game changers” and don’t find their shifting performance on par with that of the Shimano Di2 or Campagnolo EPS groupsets.
 That said, it is easy to adapt to and, if you own a SRAM Red or Force 11-speed mechanical groupset, buying the eTap conversion kit is the lowest cost way to upgrade to an electronic system.

-Click these links to find the best prices at the best stores: Competitive Cyclist ITK10, Chain Reaction Cycles, Wiggle, Tredz ITK10.
-If you are coming over to eTap from Shimano or Campy, you can buy the complete groupset at the best prices from Competitive Cyclist ITK10, Slane.
+Click these links to find the conversion kit at best prices from the best stores: Competitive Cyclist, UK/EU Tredz 10% off w/code ITK10, Tweeks, Chain Reaction, Wiggle.
+If you are coming over to eTap from Shimano or Campy, you can buy the complete groupset at the best prices from Competitive Cyclist, UK/EU Slane.

-SRAM products are geo-restricted meaning you can only buy them online from stores based in the same region of the world you live.
-Click the links above to see which will deliver to where you live and ride.
+SRAM products are “geo-restricted.”
+This means you can only buy them online from stores based in the same region of the world you live.
+Click the links above after UK/EU if you live in those regions.

 Campy’s disc brake groupsets are more than twice the price of Shimano’s Ultegra 8070 Di2 and are too new in their lifecycle to recommend them.